 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Scams involving the use of distraction techniques to commit robbery (including puncturing tires and posing as a helpful passerby) and false identity (such as criminals posing as tour guides) have been reported.
+Scams involving the use of distraction techniques to commit robbery, false befriending, and false identity (such as criminals posing as tour guides) have been reported.

 The hurricane season is from June through November.
 Floods, mudslides, and landslides may occur.

 Selected Embassies or Consulates in Cuba

 - Australia: Australia does not have an embassy or consulate in Cuba.